Olshansk/postgres_for_everything/README.md

 ## Goals & Inspiration <!-- omit in toc -->

-The goal of this repository is to demonstrate how to use Postgres for everything.
+The goal of this repository is to demonstrate how to use **Postgres for Everything**.

 It's inspired by [this article](https://www.amazingcto.com/postgres-for-everything/) from the [Amazing CTO](https://www.amazingcto.com/) as well as